Skip to content

 ]

-The rationale for this design choice is that JSON is the most commonly used format to serialize objects today, and this feature is useful to reduce code verbosity while making the return type explicit.
-Additionally, it enables better generation of OpenAI Documentation.
+The rationale behind this design choice is that JSON is the most widely used format for serializing objects today.
+This feature helps reduce code verbosity while making the return type explicit.
+Furthermore, it enables the automatic generation of OpenAPI documentation to describe the response body.

 Asynchronous request handlers

-The examples so far showed synchronous request handlers.
-To define asynchronous request handlers, define async functions:
+The examples so far have demonstrated synchronous request handlers.
+To create asynchronous request handlers, use async functions:

 @get("/api/movies")